Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - The Seahawks rack up 351 yards per game, only 10 fewer than the 361 the Steelers give up.

-- When Seattle picks up over 361 yards, the team is 1-2 against the spread and 1-2 overall.
+- Seattle is 1-2 against the spread and 1-2 overall when the team piles up more than 361 yards.

-- The Seahawks have three giveaways this season, while the Steelers have four takeaways.

 Home and road insights